 The WG recommends that the statute of limitation to launch a TDRP be extended from current 6 months to 12 months from the initial transfer.
 This is to provide registrants the opportunity to become aware of fraudulent transfers when they would no longer receive their registrar’s annual WDRP notification.

-The WG recommends that if a TDRP is initiated the relevant domain should be ‘locked’ against further transfers.
+The WG recommends that if a request for enforcement is initiated under the TDRP the relevant domain should be ‘locked’ against further transfers.
 The TDRP as well as guidelines to registrars, registries and third party dispute providers should be modified accordingly.

+*NB: The Working Group would like to encourage Public Comment on the question of whether costs would need to be refunded to registrars in case of negating/reversing transfers under a multiple-hop scenario.

+** NB: The Working Group would like to encourage Public Comment on whether in this context there is a need to clearly define ‘invalid transfer’; and if so, how.

 5.2.2.3 Preliminary level of consensus for this recommendation

+The WG has not yet determined the consensus level on this recommendation but will do so once the public comment period on this Initial Report is closed and comments have been reviewed and the recommendation is finalized.

 5.2.2.4 Expected impact of the proposed recommendation

+The WG would welcome any additional input as part of the public comment forum on the expected impact of the proposed recommendation that should be considered as part of the WG deliberations going forward.

 Charter Question C